bao-project/bao-docs/source/security/index.rst

     commensurate with the value of the IT assets.

 A.HARDWARE
-    The underlying hardware, firmware and bootloader needed by BAO hypervisor to guarantee secure operation provide the necessary properties, are working correctly and have no undocumented or unintended security critical side effect on the system functions.
+    The underlying hardware, firmware and bootloader needed by the system to guarantee secure operation provide the necessary properties, are working correctly and have no undocumented or unintended security critical side effect on the system functions.